ConduitIO/benchi/README.md

 The `tools` section defines the Docker Compose configurations for the tools being benchmarked.
 Each tool is identified by a custom name, used in logging and to correlate overridden configurations specified in a test (see [tests](#tests).
+The path to the docker compose file is relative to the location of the benchmark configuration file.

 Example: